 In submissions, the wife claimed that the husband had purchased Meg for her as a gift, while the husband claims that he had wanted a dog for a long time, and that he managed the negotiations with the breeder, chose Meg from the litter, and paid for her therefore, he owns Meg.
 He acknowledges that the wife loves the dog but claims that her love for Meg is not connected to ownership.
 They have a nine-year-old daughter who resides equally between the two parties, and it was decided after they separated that it was in the best interests of their daughter to spend as much time as possible with the dog, so they agreed to share possession of Meg on an alternate week basis so that she spent the weekends with their daughter.
 After an attempt at reconciliation, the parties separated again and resumed sharing care of Meg until October 2023, when Meg was left in the exclusive care of the wife while the husband travelled and then moved residences.
-The husband did not retrieve Meg until the end of October, and in November 20, 2023, he advised the wife that he would not be returning Meg to her, which the wife states was a unilateral decision and made without notice to her.
-The husband has had Meg with him exclusively since then.
+The husband did not retrieve Meg until the end of October, and on November 20, 2023, he advised the wife that he would not be returning Meg to her, which the wife states was a unilateral decision and made without notice to her.
+The husband has had Meg exclusively since then.

 The Court determined that based on the evidence provided, Meg’s ownership belonged with the wife.